socketsupply/nat-traversal-spec/SPEC.md

-  PongState pong; // the state of the last pong map<PeerId, Peer*> peers; // a map of locally known peers map<SwarmId, Swarm*> swarms; // a map of locally known peers
+  PongState pong; // the state of the last pong map<PeerId, Peer*> peers; // a map of locally known peers map<SwarmId, Swarm*> swarms; // a map of locally known peers vector<PeerId> connections; // an array of PeerId that

   void addPeer (ArgsAddPeer args);
   void connect (string fromId, string toId, string swarm, uint port);